Peasenhall murder: Background

 Peasenhall is a quiet village in Suffolk.
-In 1901 most men worked in Smyth's Seed Drill Works and attended the Primitive Methodist Chapel in Sibton.
-The choirmaster of the chapel was William Gardiner and the choir members included 22-year-old Rose Harsent, a servant at Providence House in Peasenhall employed by Mr and Mrs Crisp.
+In 1901 many men worked in Smyth's Seed Drill Works and attended the Primitive Methodist Chapel in neighbouring Sibton.
+The choirmaster of the chapel was William Gardiner and the choir members included 22-year-old Rose Anne Harsent, a domestic servant employed by elderly couple William and Georgiana Crisp at their home, Providence House, in Peasenhall.

-Mrs Crisp attended the Congregational Methodist Chapel in Peasenhall, known as the Doctor's Chapel, and Rose's tasks included cleaning there.
-William Gardiner was seen entering the chapel by Alphonso Skinner and a Mr Wright while Rose was cleaning there, and rumours started to circulate - rumours that made their way back to Gardiner's wife and six children.
-A church investigation ensued, chaired by Rev John Guy but nothing concrete was established.
+Mrs Crisp attended the Wesleyan Methodist Chapel in Peasenhall, known as the Doctor's Chapel, and Harsent's tasks included cleaning there.
+William Gardiner was seen entering the chapel by Alphonso Skinner and a Mr Wright while Harsent was undertaking her duties, and rumours started to circulate; these rumours soon came to the attention of Gardiner's wife, also named Georgiana.
+A Primitive Methodist church investigation ensued, chaired by Rev John Guy, but nothing concrete was established.
 Gardiner threatened to sue the men who had spread the rumours.

-Murder
+Murder and investigation

-Rose Harsent was found by her father, in the kitchen at the bottom of the stairs leading to her room in the attic.
+On the morning of 1 June 1902, Rose Harsent's body was discovered by her father, William Harsent, in the kitchen at the bottom of the stairs leading to her room in the attic.
 She was lying in a pool of her own blood, throat cut, with gashes on her shoulders and stab wounds.
-Her nightdress was burned and parts of her body charred as if someone had attempted to set fire to her remains.
-She had been dead for 4–6 hours.
-At the autopsy, it was found that Rose was six months pregnant.
+Her nightdress was burned and parts of her body were charred as if someone had attempted to set fire to her remains.
+She had been dead for roughly four hours and was later found to have been six months pregnant at the time of her death.
+The cause of death was initially suspected to be suicide, but upon further investigation of Harsent's wounds and the surrounding evidence, the police concluded that she was murdered.

-Following on from local gossip, the police suspected that Gardiner was the culprit and he was arrested.
-He was tried twice in 1902 and 1903, and released after the jury, on each occasion, failed to reach a verdict.
+The main suspect of the crime was William Gardiner, due to the rumours surrounding his relationship with Harsent, as well as circumstantial evidence found at the crime scene.
+He was arrested and taken into custody by local police on 3 June 1902.

 It was alleged that Gardiner was the father of the unborn child.
-Gardiner held a position of some prominence in his employment as a foreman at the local seed drill works (Smyth's of Peasenhall).
+Gardiner held a position of some prominence in his employment as a foreman at the local seed drill works.
 He lived on the main street of Peasenhall with his wife and six children, in a small semi-detached cottage, within sight of Providence House where the murder was committed.